|

 A sword?
 No dubbing at all?

-- Do you wish to present symbols of your industry? (e.g., needlework tools
+- Do you wish to present symbols of your industry? (e.g., needlework

-fit on a pillow.
+enough to fit on a pillow.

 - Are there other bits of regalia or pageantry you want?